lstep/clicPOST/documentation/api-integration.md

 This guide provides comprehensive information for developers who want to create server endpoints that integrate with the clicPOST Chrome extension.
 The extension sends webpage data via HTTP POST requests to user-configured server endpoints, enabling flexible server-side processing and integration with various services.

+The extension supports two types of endpoints:
+1. **Remote Server URL** - For storing and processing webpage data
+2. **AI Remote URL** - For generating descriptions of webpages using AI services

 The API follows RESTful principles with JSON payloads and supports custom headers for authentication and additional metadata.

 ## API Specification